Anchor-Protocol/anchor-token-contracts/contracts/voting_escrow/README.md

 # Voting Escrow

-The veANC contract allows staking ANC to gain voting power.
-Voting power depends on the time the user is locking for.
+The veANC contract allows locking ANC to gain voting power.
+Voting power depends on the amount of time the user is locking for.
 Maximum lock time is 2 years which equals to 2.5 coefficient.
 For example, if the user locks 100 ANC for 2 years he gains 250 voting power.
 Voting power is linearly decreased by passed periods.
 One period equals to 1 week.